-The location in question is a historical and programmatically diverse green area - one of the rare, still untapped development potentials at the transition from the city centre to the suburbs of Ljubljana.
+The location in question is a historical and programmatically diverse green area – one of the rare, still untapped development potentials at the transition from the Ljubljana city centre to the suburbs.
 The area is limited by Roška cesta in the North and Poljanska in the West.
-Here the location borders on the existing historic buildings of the old Roška barracks and the building of the Secondary School of Economics.
+Here the location borders on the existing historic buildings of the old Roška barracks and the Secondary School of Economics building.
 On the eastern side, there are multi-apartment blocks positioned in a fan-shaped building pattern.
-On the southern side, there is an untamed Stupijevo embankment.
-Views on the green slope of Golovec hill open across the Gruber canal.
+On the southern side, there is an untamed Stupi embankment.
+Views of the green slope of Golovec hill open across the Gruber canal.

-The project focuses on two historical urban elements - the former barracks of King Peter, known as the Roška barracks with all its associated former building locations and existing tree-lined avenues.
-The barracks design already at that time formed a partially open building perimeter, that we are once again highlighting with our urban design.
-Perimeter buildings with their internal squares enable a rich spatial experience for the users, whilst at the same time significantly highlight and create various spatial sequences for the most important building in the area - the Academy of Fine Arts.
+The project focuses on two historical urban elements – the former barracks of King Peter, known as the Roška barracks with all its associated former building locations and existing tree-lined avenues.
+The barracks design already at that time formed a partially open building perimeter that we are once again highlighting with our urban design.
+The internal squares of the perimeter buildings enable a rich spatial experience for the users, whilst significantly highlighting and creating various spatial sequences for the most important building in the area – the Academy of Fine Arts.

-Individual landscape ambiances and their building blocks are recognized as high-quality and worthy of preservation, hence the planned buildings are being withdrawn.
-The basic characteristic of the new markets emerging between the new buildings are individual building blocks from existing landscape ambiances.
-The basic characteristic of open space is tamed nature, once invasive, alien, undesirable, and in the area of the new art district a symbol of openness, coexistence, and experiment.
+Individual landscape ambiences and their building blocks are recognized as high-quality and worthy of preservation.
+The basic characteristic of the new markets emerging between the new buildings are individual building blocks from existing landscape ambiences.
+The basic characteristic of the open space is tamed nature, once invasive, alien, undesirable, and in the area of the new art district a symbol of openness, coexistence, and experiment.